How to Pare Down Your Home Library and Uncover the Books You Love

-I have loved reading since I was 6, when my bright yellow hardcover copy of Key to the Treasure was one of my most precious possessions.
+That's when my bright yellow hardcover copy of Key to the Treasure * was one of my most precious possessions.
 Even before that, when Mama read a fairy tale or The Wonderful Wizard of Oz, I was smitten by the magic contained between the covers of a book.

-Book stores are among my most favorite places to spend an afternoon, and I used to purchase something from every school and library book drive I came across.
+A book store is one of my favorite places to spend an afternoon, and I used to purchase something from every school and library book drive I came across.
 After all, who wouldn't want all the books you can carry for only $1 or $2 apiece?
 I would buy books just because the title or subject looked interesting, or the author was one I recognized, or it was something I had once read but didn't actually own.

 At one point, my home had five bookshelves, and all were completely full.
 Most of the books were mine, some were my husband's, and each of my kids had substantial collections as well.
-I'm not sure what the total number was, but I'd guess it was over 300.
+I'm not sure what the total number was, but I'd guess it was about 400.

 Fast forward a few years.
-I now own 56 books, plus 17 picture books that my grandsons keep here.
-I also have a physical copy of each of the books I've written and published (seven so far).
+I now own 57 books, plus about 20 picture books that I read to my grandsons.
+I also have a physical copy of each of the books I've written and published.
 Everything fits on one bookshelf.
 And I think I'm ready to remove another half dozen volumes, which leaves room for something new and interesting!

 How did I deal with my emotional attachments, change my thinking, and ultimately reduce the weight of my book collection?

-1. Buying books and reading books are not two sides of the same coin.
+1. Buying and reading are not two sides of the same coin.

 Even e-books can become clutter, if you purchase many that you never read or that you read once and will never refer to again.
-An alternative is Amazon's Kindle Unlimited (paid link), a service which lets you borrow unlimited books to read or listen to for a small monthly fee.
+An alternative is Amazon's Kindle Unlimited, a service which lets you borrow unlimited books to read or listen to for a small monthly fee.

 Instead of collecting books, consider keeping a book journal instead.
 That way you can look back to see what you've read without feeling the need to possess it all.